eduMFA/eduMFA/CONTRIBUTING.md

 ##### Reviewing Pull Requests

-The reviewer uses the github [code review features](https://github.com/features/code-review/) to add comments and request changes.
+The reviewer uses the GitHub [code review features](https://github.com/features/code-review/) to add comments and request changes.
 The developer addresses the remarks in the following commits and replies to the comments.
 If the reviewer is satisfied with the changes, the